 - the development of tailored strategies for health management in internal areas, ensuring both the proximity of patient services and the excellence of the healthcare offer,

-- the improvement of relations between different HS both at national interregional level and between States,
+- the improvement of relations between different health systems both at the national interregional level and between States,

 - reducing the gap between the advancement of knowledge and technological advancements and their implementation within the processes of diagnosis and treatment,

-- the resilience of the HS in emergency health situations, such as the Covid-19 pandemic,
+- the resilience of the health systems in emergency health situations, such as the Covid-19 pandemic,

 - the defense of the most fragile categories among the population by age, sex, comorbid condition, wealth, fragility, health coverage,

-- improving relations between different HS both at national interregional, and international level between States,
+- improving relations between different health systems both at national interregional, and international levels between States,

-- the assessment of the impact of ethical-legal aspects of health processes, in particular in matters relating to the citizens' privacy and health.
+- the assessment of the impact of ethical-legal aspects of health processes, in matters relating to the citizens' privacy and health.